just-the-docs/just-the-docs/developers/CODING_STANDARDS.md

   * Be frugal with load times.
 Aim for an order of magnitude (10x) faster than necessary.
 (A good UX is 1s load time, aim for 100ms).
   * When slow performance is perceived, try (or get help finding) the bottleneck.
 Or most helpful sufficient cause.
 Look at load time breakdown in network panel.
   * Caching probably isn't the first resort, but caching a very short time can be safe.
 Carefully consider the implications and worst case of stale cache data.
+  * Webpages should load in 2 seconds, and make less than 50 queries as a rule of thumb.

 ## Coding Standards for Specific Languages